Fix problems uploading files on the OneDrive website

 You're out of storage

-You can't upload the file because it doesn't fit in your available storage space.
-To see space you have remaining or get more storage, go to the Storage page.
+A file won't upload if it doesn't fit in your available storage space.
+To see how much space you have remaining or get more storage, go to the Storage page.

 OneDrive can't upload this file to this location